 After a long exhilarating journey, Aarna Biomedical Products – a social enterprise was incorporated on 17 March 2017 with three aims – a) To provide high quality user-centric biomedical products which are affordable and accessible for all; b) To create and provide opportunities for working towards a societal cause duly compensated with a reasonable salary and working hours; and c) To dispel the belief that social enterprises cannot be made financially sustainable.

 The Sampoorti-Poorti system was pilot launched on 1 Jan 2018 after eighteen months of use of the product by patients without any reported issues.
 Between 1 Jan 2018 and 31 Mar 2019, the Sampoorti-Poorti system was deployed strategically to explore and evolve the best dissemination strategy for scaling up operations pan-India and beyond.
 Officials from the Government of India, the Bill and Melinda Gates Foundation and the Wellcome Trust launched the Sampoorti-Poorti System in March 2019 at the national level.

-The endeavor so far is five years old and Dr. Mehrotra has gradually transitioned from a cancer researcher to an engineer, then to a manufacturer, and finally into a salesman.
+The endeavor was initiated on 07 February 2014 and Dr. Mehrotra has gradually transitioned from a cancer researcher to an engineer, then to a manufacturer, and finally into a social enterpreneur.

 The price of a complete Poorti kit, comprising of ONE light weight silicone breast prosthesis, TWO pocketed brassieres, TWO breast prosthesis covers, ONE prosthesis holder and ONE outer waterproof kit, varies from Rs.
 4500 till Rs.
 6750 (Rs.
 250 increment as the size of breast prosthesis increases).
 This price is inclusive of 12% GST (Government tax).